Javierenrique00/audioextractor/README.md

 Audioextractor can force transcoding of audio with the ffmpeg library using [ffmpeg-static](https://github.com/eugeneware/ffmpeg-static)

+Now with web scraping can support links from another sources, this scraping is static so it needs to be updated according the changes in the format.
+(Some my not work)
+Web supported:
+        - bitchute
+        - ayl.tv

 Ready to be deployed locally, in docker containers or a Kubernetes cluster.

 ## Fixed search / fixed playlist